The Hawaiin Breakfast Sandwich: The flavor combination will blow your mind! Sweet and salty are delicious on a Hawaiian bun!

 The Hawaiian: Ham + Egg + Cheese + Pineapple

-- 8-12 slices of ham We used Castle Wood Reserve® Honey Ham
+- 8-12 slices ham We used Castle Wood Reserve® Honey Ham

 - 4 eggs

-Begin by buttering the insides of the buns, and toasting them in a pan over medium-high heat, for about 30 seconds.
+- Begin by buttering the insides of the buns, and toasting them in a pan over medium-high heat, for about 30 seconds.
+Set aside.

-Fry the ham, topping with a slice of cheese after warmed/fried, and place on bottom portion of bun.
+- Fry the ham, topping with a slice of cheese after warmed/fried, and place on the bottom portion of the bun.

-If desired, place pineapple ring in pan to sear/warm for about a minute.
+- If desired, place pineapple ring in the pan to sear/warm for about a minute.
 (Flipping half-way through.)
 Place on top of ham/cheese.

 I hope you enjoy it!